Discontent with Johnson imperils his future, UK virus rules

 Johnson’s government argues that the restrictions are needed to confront the “grave threat” from the highly transmissible omicron variant, which is spreading so quickly it could overwhelm Britain’s hospitals even if it is less severe than previous strains.

+The sheer scale of the omicron surge is ominous.
+Britain recorded 78,610 new virus cases on Wednesday, the highest daily total of the pandemic, and health officials say infections are doubling about every two days.

-Some on the party’s right wing don’t believe the dire warnings, and don’t like the “nanny state” measures the pandemic has brought.
+Still, some on the Conservative party’s right wing don’t believe the dire warnings, and don’t like the “nanny state” measures the pandemic has brought.
 In Tuesday’s vote, they were joined by others wanting to send a warning to a prime minister whose approval ratings have plummeted amid policy U-turns and ethics scandals.

 Any further coronavirus restrictions look certain to face strong resistance from Conservatives, leaving Johnson reliant on the opposition to get them approved.